aptivator/ip-to-domain/README.md

 //or, for regular JavaScript object use "object" let format = 'text';

-ipToDomain(logFile, recordRx, ipIndex, concurrentLookups, format).then(results => {
+ipToDomain(logFile, recordRx, ipIndex, concurrentLookups, format).then(report => {
-  //do something with results
+  //do something with the report
 });
 ```